orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 - A copy of the Neo4j's database graph directory (typically `graph.db`) is created into a safe place
 - OrientDB is installed
-- The OrientDB's Neo4j Importer tool is installed
+- The _Neo4j to OrientDB Importer_ is installed
-- The migration process is started from the command line, passing to the OrientDB's Neo4j Importer tool the copy of the Neo4j's database directory created earlier
+- The migration process is started from the command line, passing to the _Neo4j to OrientDB Importer_ the copy of the Neo4j's database directory created earlier
 - OrientDB (embedded or server) is started and the newly imported graph database can be used

 **Notes:**